Vegan soup is delicious and so easy to prepare..

 Slow-Cookers

 You can go old school and cook all your soups in a kettle, but slow-cookers do the job better and with less hassle.
 They’ll slow-simmer your soups and stews to perfection.
-And since slow-cookers are insulated and use stoneware, they’re vastly more energy efficient than cooking soup on a stove-top.
+And since slow-cookers are insulated and use stoneware, they’re much more energy efficient than cooking soup on a stove-top.

-Choosing a Slow Cooker that’s Right For You
+Choosing a Slow-Cooker that’s Right For You

 No matter what type of slow-cooker you purchase, make sure it features removable stoneware.
 That’ll enable you to more easily and more thoroughly clean up after every batch.
 I also prefer a nice heavy glass lid to a cheap plastic lid, since I’m not a fan of scalding steam hitting plastic and than dribbling back down into my food.